RTurney/frontend-dev-app-test/README.md

 ## Deliverable

-Please email us once you have completed the task with either link to a repository or a zip file containing your project (with the git commit history).
+Please email us once you have completed the task with either link to a repository or a bundled file (our mail provider blocks .zip file) containing your project (with the git commit history).
 Be sure to include a set of instructions on how to install dependencies and run the project.

 If you have any questions please email [mark@blackbullion.com](mailto:mark@blackbullion.com)